B4dT0bi/texel/readme.txt

 Compiling
 ---------

-The distribution contains a Makefile set up to to compile the program using the GCC compiler.
+The distribution contains a Makefile set up to compile the program using the GCC compiler.

 To build a generic executable that does not require any special CPU instructions, type "make" in a terminal window.